Skip to content

 [1, 2, 3, 4, 5, 6, 7]

-In this code, we added four new elements because we put a condition that until 7 are there, you will add a new element with incremental value from the previous one.
+In this code, we added four new elements because we put a condition that, until a length of 7 is reached, we will add a new element with an incremental value from the previous one.
 So, when it reaches 6, it will add 7, and when it reaches 7, it will break the loop and print the list.

-The break statement is used to exit a loop prematurely when a certain condition is met.
+The break statement exits a loop prematurely when a certain condition is met.

 x = 5